ClaireMakers/JavaScript-curriculum-work-in-progress/2_Building_A_Simple_Server_With_Express/1_Express.md

 ```
 npm install

-node app.js // This will start the server on a local port on your machine
+node app.js // This will start the server on a local port on your machine - don't forget to restart it each time you make a change you want to test with Postman.
 ```

 Create the following endpoints on this server: